 With some 18,000 personnel based primarily in field operations across the globe, in direct contact with forcibly displaced and stateless people, UNHCR is one of the biggest and most operational UN agencies.

 UNHCR works with more than 1,000 partners who have direct contact with communities to serve more than 110 million people globally.

 UNHCR works in very diverse contexts and often complex environments where significant power differentials and deeply rooted inequalities, including gender inequalities, can exacerbate the risks of exploitation, abuse, and harassment.
 UNHCR is committed to fighting inequality, empowering survivors, and preventing and responding to sexual misconduct wherever it occurs.

 There is no place for sexual exploitation, abuse or harassment at UNHCR, an organization that is dedicated to serving and protecting others.

-The four pillars of the strategy are:
+The five pillars of the strategy are:

 - Tackling sexual misconduct: 2020-2022 Strategy and Action Plan

-- Policy on Victim-Centred Approach in UNHCR's response to Sexual Misconduct 2020 (Also available in French)
+- Policy on victim-centred approach in UNHCR's response to sexual misconduct 2020 (Also available in French)